retaildevcrews/ngsa/IaC/DevCluster/ngsa-cosmos/README.md

 # App Setup for Cosmos DB

+> From the app/ngsa-cosmos directory in this repo

 ## Create Cosmos DB

 Follow the instructions [here](https://github.com/retaildevcrews/imdb) to create and load the IMDb data into Cosmos DB

 ## Create app secrets

-- Make sure the following environment variables are set correction
+- Make sure the following environment variables are set correctly
   - Imdb_DB
   - Imdb_Col
   - Imdb_Name